ronaldmoura1989/disomy_test/README.md

 ## Installation

-1. clone this repository to your computer;
+1. clone this repository to your computer
-2. download and install Miniconda using this [link] (https://www.anaconda.com/download/success "https://www.anaconda.com/download/success"),
+2. download and install Miniconda using this link: https://www.anaconda.com/download/success
 3. use the .yaml file to create an envrionment:

 ``` sh